Programistic/slozhno-sosredotochitsya/README.md

 It is my training project from Yandex.Praktikum

 #### Project functionality
-The purpose of creating this web site is to learn<br>
+It is one-page an adaptive website.
+The purpose of creating<br>
-the skills of rubber layout.
+a website is to acquire skills in the use of BEM, Flex, Grid,<br>
+pseudoclasses, pseudoelements, media queries and CSS-variables

 #### Technology stack
 - HTML5
 - CSS3
 - BEM
-- Flex
+- Flex Layout
-- Grid
+- Grid Layout
+- pseudoclasses
+- pseudoelements
+- CSS-variables
-- variables
+- media queries

 #### Website link
 - https://programistic.github.io/slozhno-sosredotochitsya/